 Section 15.1 Joint Labor Agreement.

 The parties are participants in a Joint Labor Agreement, through which they have determined the amount of and basic rules regarding vacation leave, holidays, sick leave, personal time off and other benefits.
-Provisions of the Joint Labor Agreement governing these benefits are attached in Appendix B, which shall independently expire on 12/31/2018 or with the expiration of the Joint Labor Agreement, whichever comes first.
+Provisions of the Joint Labor Agreement governing these benefits are attached in Appendix B which shall independently expire with the expiration of the Joint Labor Agreement.
 Appendix B shall be automatically updated and replaced in its entirety with any changes to the provisions of the Joint Labor Agreement during the term of this Agreement as long as both parties remain signatories to the Joint Labor Agreement.
-Should a party choose not to sign on to a future Joint Labor Agreement, the provisions in Appendix B shall be "status quo" for the year following the expiration of the 2017-18 Joint Labor Agreement.
+Should a party choose not to sign on to a future Joint Labor Agreement the provisions in Appendix B shall be "status quo" for the year following the expiration of the Joint Labor Agreement most recently ratified by both parties.

-Items covered by Appendix B may be grieved through this Collective Bargaining Agreement, except those items challenging the interpretation or application of the Joint Labor Agreement provisions, which may be grieved only through the grievance procedure included in the Joint Labor Agreement.
+Items covered by Appendix B may be grieved through this Collective Bargaining Agreement, except those items challenging the interpretation or application of the Joint Labor Agreement provisions which may be grieved only through the grievance procedure included in the Joint Labor Agreement.